ynput/ayon-documentation/website/docs/addon_maya_ornatrix_artist.md

 ## FAQ
 ### How to connect an Ornatrix rig to a pointcache or animation?
-After loading the Ornatrix Rig and a pointcache to connect it to, you can use the AYON tools to connect it for you:
+Once you load the Ornatrix Rig along with its corresponding pointcache, you can link them using AYON Inventory Actions:

 1. Go to `AYON` -> `Manage...`
 2. In the inventory select the assets from oxrig and animation/pointcache product type.